remote installation made with custom hardware + software

 Metonymy / surrogates

-The primary signal is as described: simply, the accelerometer values sampled each minute.
+The primary signal is as described: simply, the sensor values sampled each minute.
 The secondary signals reside in the extrapolations made possible by the presentation of the data in this form, this fixture: A metronomic progression of orientations; a series of postures; a progression of states.